Puente Program Interest Form 2026-2027

 Counseling

-- Puente students work with the Puente counselor until they graduate from Palomar College.
+- Puente students meet with their Puente counselor until they graduate from Palomar College

 English Instruction